Florist's Fresh Flower Care Guide - Keep Your Fresh Flowers and Roses Blooming Longer

 - Prone to Bent Necks: Stems are relatively soft; handle gently.

-Myths and Common Mistakes in Fresh Flower Preservation
+Myths and Common Mistakes in Flower Preservation

-Myth 2: Ice Water is Always Best?
+Myth 2: Is Ice Water Always Best?

-Myth 3: Misting is a Cure-all?
+Myth 3: Is Misting a Panacea?

-Common Mistake 1: Neglecting Vase Cleaning
+Common Mistake 1: Neglecting to Clean the Vase

 Common Mistake 2: Improper Placement

-Common Mistake 3: Not Re-trimming Stems Regularly
+Common Mistake 3: Not Trimming Stems Regularly

-Common Mistake 4: Improper Use of Flower Food
+Common Mistake 4: Improper Use of Preservative

 Summary and Quick Reference Guide